Suzanne Lacy: Crystal Quilt

+Silver Action

 Like Crystal Quilt, Silver Action concerns older women, a re-creation produced for the opening of The Tanks performance space at Tate Modern.
 Silver Action took place in February 2013 at the Tate Modern Gallery in London and featured 400 women over the age of 60 discussing activism regarding women's rights: their past participation, the future, and how their views have changed as they matured.

 The Oakland Projects

 Between 1991 and 2001, Lacy staged The Oakland Projects, a community performance art project, with TEAM (Teens, Educators, Artists, Media Makers) members.
 The Oakland Projects aimed to engage local California youth in consciousness-raising discussions about police brutality, social injustice, education, and other social issues.
 Participants did not 'perform' in the traditional sense, but instead mirrored the social stereotypes that they see in their community.
 The Roof is On Fire (1993–1994) was a two-year project in which Lacy and collaborators developed media literacy classes for Oakland youth, and conducted a one-night performance piece.
 More than 200 young people had conversations in cars about race, class, gender, inequality, and other issues.
 Observers were asked to listen in on the conversations.
 The students trained in independent media created a documentary of the performance, which was covered on mainstream news stations.